 By Lindsay Farlow | Aug 30, 2013

-Driving control switches, and controller box stowed safely under the seat
+Driving control switches and controller box stowed under seat

 The ignition and gear shift were left under human control as a safety precaution, so under autonomous or RC control DiscoFish only drives forward.
 The driver can manually override the RC or autonomous driving at any time, and there is also a big red Emergency Stop button to turn off all the control motors.

 When drive-by-wire mode is selected, communication with the Parallax Servo Controller is cut off (see the autonomous block diagram), disabling autonomous mode.
 The RC receiver directly controls the brake motor, gas motor, and steering motor controller.
 The steering motor requires a motor controller because it has more intelligence; a quadrature encoder monitors the position of the sheering wheel.